 Fall Equinox Order-Wide Ritual for Waterway Blessing and Healing

-AODA Once again invites members and friends of the order to participate in our Fall Equinox Telluric Waterway blessing ritual.
+AODA Once again invites members and friends of the order to participate in our Fall Equinox Telluric Waterway blessing ritual for 2025!

 Our Telluric Waterway ritual is an earth healing ritual that allows us to work in a local way while also drawing upon the power of our larger order.
 Thus, this is a distributed ritual–you can participate from anywhere.
 The more people we are able to have do the ceremony, the stronger and better our work becomes.
 You can do the ceremony anytime around the Fall Equinox.
 This ceremony is part of AODA’s commitment to both physical and metaphysical work to support the earth.